systematic-magic/aop/references.rst

 14.3.2.
 Check the format of each element:

 	- Journal title can be abbreviated or written in full.
-If abbreviated, check that it is the same as on PubMed site.
-Make sure that there are **no** unnecessary periods (.) after each abbreviated word.
+If abbreviated, check that it is written the same way as on PubMed site.
 You can look up journal titles here: https://www.ncbi.nlm.nih.gov/nlmcatalog/journals

+	- Journal tile should be in a :ref:`title case<title_case>`.

 	- Journal title should be followed by period (.).
 There should be a space after period.